cunnie/writings/i_am_become_forever.md

 "What are you?"

 "I am something beyond matter.
 Something beyond energy.
-I exist partly because I bend the physical laws to allow my to exist, yet also because those same bent laws require me to exist.
+I exist partly because I bend the physical laws to allow me to exist, yet also because those same bent laws require me to exist.
 I am an artifact of an earlier age, if you will."

 "How early?"